 At What Time Of The Day Are You Testing?

 On the package of all pregnancy tests, the manufacturer lists the best time to test, which is usually first thing in the morning.
 This is the time of day when the urine has the highest concentration of the hormone you want to detect.
-For pregnancy test, this hormone is known as human chorionic gonadotrophin or hCG.
+For pregnancy tests, this hormone is known as human chorionic gonadotrophin or hCG.

-Ovulation tests are testing for luteinizing hormone (LH).
+Ovulation tests are testing for luteinising hormone (LH).
 This hormone peaks around early afternoon, which means you should take it around noon time.
 However, the hormone stays detectable in the body for nearly 10 hours, which makes it a small window of opportunity to know whether or not you’re fertile.

-Don’t let an ovulation test to rule your sex life.
+Don’t let an ovulation test rule your sex life.
 If you want to have intercourse every day, do it.
 Remember, sperm will live within the body for nearly seven days.

 Special Note: If a couple has infertility problems, they won’t be able to get pregnant.